mariafe-jmbrandify/All-in-One-Construction-Software/README.md

 # FIELDWORKS / OS
-### Construction Operations Intelligence Platform
+### All-in-One Construction Operations System
+### A JM Brandify Product

-FIELDWORKS / OS is an AI-powered construction operations platform built for contractors, project managers, property management vendors, and service companies that need one centralized system to manage operations from lead to payment.
+FIELDWORKS / OS is an AI-powered operations intelligence platform built for contractors, property managers, and service companies struggling with fragmented workflows, delayed dispatching, missed estimates, and revenue leakage.

+It centralizes operations from lead intake to final payment in one system.

 It unifies: